HappyValleyIO/kong-http-to-https-redirect/README.md

 We recommend using [kong-docker by dojot](https://github.com/dojot/kong).
 Copy this repo into the plugins directory of that project and build a custom docker image.

 ## Configuration

+* `exclude_uri_pattern`:
+    When this value is empty, then a redirect is done in every HTTP (not HTTPS) request.
+    When it is set, then the redirect to https is only done when the called URI doesn't match to the Lua pattern in `exclude_uri_pattern`.

-As yet, we've had no need for any configuration.
-Raise an issue if there's anything you'd like to see.
+Raise an issue if there's anything more you'd like to see.

 ## Misc